Iron Chef America: Format

 All of the sous-chefs for both the Iron Chef and challenger are informally introduced at some point in the contest, unlike the original Iron Chef.
 Sous-chefs have occasionally entered into battle against Iron Chefs, including the Iron Chef under whom they worked.

-The rules in Iron Chef America are thought to favor the Iron Chef less than the original program, however, some challengers have noted favoritism in the selection of theme ingredients.
-On Iron Chef, the Iron Chef's food was always tasted second, while on Iron Chef America, the chef whose food is tasted first is determined by toss of coin before the show (Flay allowed his competitor to pick).
+The rules in Iron Chef America are thought to favor the Iron Chef less than the original program; however, some challengers have noted favoritism in the selection of theme ingredients.
+On Iron Chef, the Iron Chef's food was always tasted second, while on Iron Chef America, the chef whose food is tasted first is determined by a coin toss before the show (Flay allowed his competitor to pick).

 Since the tasting and judgment take upwards of 45 minutes to complete (although it is edited down in post-production), the chef serving second is allowed to reheat his or her dishes, as was allowed on Iron Chef.

 Several of the secrets to how the show is taped were revealed in an episode of Unwrapped entitled "Food Network Unwrapped 2."
 It was stated that the chefs find out what the secret ingredient is about 15 minutes before the battle begins because the opening sequence is recorded many times.
 It is only the final taping of this sequence where the words "Allez cuisine!" are said and the battle begins.
 Moreover, at the end of the one-hour battle, the chefs must still prepare four plates of each of their five dishes for the judges and the chairman.
 This is done during a 45-minute period after the battle ends and before tasting begins.
 They consider this to be part of the competition, and it is timed, but it is not recorded or shown to the viewers.
 The plates which the audience sees prepared during the one-hour battle are the plates used to obtain close-up footage of the dish for use in the final episode.
 Usually, on taping days, two different battles will be taped, one beginning at about 10 a.m. and the second at about 4 p.m.
 A Food Network crew has about 90 minutes between each show to clean the set and prepare for the second show.

 Chefs provide the producers with shopping lists for each of the possible secret ingredients.
 Consequently, they can surmise what the secret ingredient will be just before it is officially revealed, based on which of their items were purchased.